carlosp420/nymphalidae_diversification/MS.md

 for nodes of being recovered as significant increases or decreases in net diversification rates by MultiMEDUSA.

-Figure 5.
-Correlation between percentage on nodes with posterior probability ``> 0.95`` and number of diversification splits consistently recovered in MultiMEDUSA analyses.

-Figure 6.
-Correlation between width of confidence intervals for nodes and number of diversification splits consistently recovered in MultiMEDUSA analyses.

-Figure 7.
-BiSSE analysis of diversification of nymphalids due to feeding on Solanaceae hostplants.
+``Figure 4.`` BiSSE analysis of diversification of nymphalids due to feeding on Solanaceae hostplants.
 Speciation and net diversification rates are significantly higher in Solanaceae feeders ($lambda$1, r1).

 ## Tables
 ``Table 1.`` Significant net diversification rate shifts found in the MEDUSA analysis